toptensoftware/mk.js/readme.md

 Rather:

-* all file operations are resolved against the project's `projectDir`.
+* all file operations are resolved against the project's `projectDir` variable.
-* when executing external commands, the cwd of that process is set to `projectDir`
+* when executing external commands, the cwd of that process is set to `projectDir`.

 Care should be taken whenever a file path is used to actually access the file system to first resolve it against the project's directory.

 To facilitate this, the project has a `resolve` method to produce a full path from a relative path, and a `relative` method to produce a relative path (to the project) from a full path.

-These methods should be used when passing paths between projects and sub-projects by first calling resolve (on the source project) and then relative (on the target project).
+These methods should also be used when passing paths between projects and sub-projects by first calling resolve (on the source project) and then relative (on the target project).